Spectrum oscillations from features in the potential of single-field inflation: Introduction

 We can introduce a minimal deformation of the symmetry by assuming that $F(x)$ takes two different values over two continuous ranges of $x$, with a rapid transition in between.
 A stronger deformation that has been used extensively in the literature assumes that $F(x)$ has a polynomial form.
 We shall employ a combination of the above choices by assuming that $F(x)$ has the schematic form \be F(x)=x^n+ \sum_i A_i\, \Theta(x-x_i), \ee allowing for more than one transition points.
 In order to avoid unphysical features in the evolution of the inflaton, each step-function is replaced by a continuous function with a sharp transition at $x_i$.
 A more general framework is provided by the $\alpha$-attractors \cite{Kallosh:2013hoa, Ferrara, Kallosh:2014rga}.
 The Lagrangian includes an additional free parameter $\alpha$ and takes the form \be {\cal L}=\sqrt{-g}\left[ \frac{1}{2} R(g)-\frac{1}{2}\partial_\mu \varphi \partial^\mu \varphi -F^2\left(\tanh \frac{\varphi}{\sqrt{6\alpha}} \right) \right]. \ee

 The potentials that result from our assumption for the function $F(x)$ with positive $A_i$ are generalizations of the potential of the Starobinsky model \cite{Starobinsky:1980te}, with the addition of one or more steep steps.
 Allowing for negative values of $A_i$ makes it possible to include inflection points in the potential as well.
 As our analysis focuses on the phenomenological consequences of general features in the potential, we consider parameters $A_i$ that can take values over the whole real axis.
+Another important feature of the potential in eq. (\ref{lalph}) is the sharpness of the transition between ranges of constant vacuum energy.
+This transition is modelled by a $\Theta$-function in eq. (\ref{fx}), but it is smooth in practice.
+Its steepness affects the oscillatory patterns appearing in the spectra.
+Because of our lack of understanding of the essence of the cosmological constant, we refrain from explicit model-building, and treat the steepness as a free parameter.
+We only point out that the framework of $\alpha$-attractors results in the dependence of the potential on $\tanh ({\varphi}/\sqrt{6\alpha})$, with $\alpha$ a free parameter.
+This allows, in principle, for potentials with transitions of arbitrary steepness.